Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Engram's 31.5 receiving yards per game in his eight career matchups against the Football Team are 1.0 more than his over/under for Sunday's game.

-- Engram has caught a touchdown pass against the Football Team twice, but did not have multiple TDs in either of those games.
+- In eight matchups versus the Football Team, Engram has had a touchdown catch twice, but never more than one in any single game.

-- The Football Team have the NFL's 29th-ranked pass defense this season, yielding 276.1 yards per game through the air.
+- The 276.1 passing yards the Football Team yield per game makes them the NFL's 29th-ranked pass defense this season.

-- The Football Team have allowed 33 touchdowns through the air (2.1 per game).
+- The Football Team have surrendered 33 touchdowns through the air (2.1 per game).
 They are 32nd in the NFL in that category.

 Recent Performances

-- In last week's outing against the Bears, Engram was targeted two times, picking up 12 yards on one reception.
+- Against the Bears last week, Engram was targeted two times and totaled 12 yards on one reception.

-- In his last three games, Engram has totaled 62 yards on nine catches with one touchdown, averaging 20.7 yards per game on 12 targets.
+- Engram's over his last three games stat line reveals nine catches for 62 yards and one touchdown.
+He put up 20.7 yards per game, and was targeted 12 times.

 Engram's New York Teammates